InSimo/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 ### attributes
 `attributes` defines the attributes stored in the decompressed geometry.
 E.g, in the example above, `POSITION`, `NORMAL`, `TEXCOORD_0`, `WEIGHTS_0` and `JOINTS_0`.
 Each attribute is associated with an attribute id which is its unique id in the compressed data.
 The `attributes` defined in the extension must be a subset of the attributes of the primitive.
 To request an attribute, loaders must be able to use the correspondent attribute id specified in the `attributes` to get the attribute from the compressed data.

+### targets
+For mesh primitives defining Morph Targets, `targets` defines the Morph Targets attributes stored in the decompressed geometry.
+E.g, in the example above, `POSITION` and `NORMAL` for two morph targets.
+If present in this extension, `targets` must be an array with the same number of items as the targets array within the primitive.
+Within each target array item, each attribute is associated with an attribute id which is its unique id in the compressed data.
+The `targets` attributes defined in the extension must be a subset of the targets attributes of the primitive.
+To request an target attribute, loaders must be able to use the correspondent target index and attribute id specified in the `targets` to get the attribute from the compressed data.
+Note that it is allowed for an item within `targets` of this extension to be empty, indicating that there is no attribute stored in the compressed data for the corresponding Morph Target.

 #### Restrictions on geometry type
 When using this extension, the `mode` of `primitive` must be either `TRIANGLES` or `TRIANGLE_STRIP` and the mesh data will be decoded accordingly.